hebaghazali/eleganteats/README.md

 ## Credits

+- This project is inspired by the [Django Masterclass : Build 9 Real World Django Projects](https://www.udemy.com/course/django-course) course by [Ashutosh Pawar](https://www.udemy.com/user/a9ff8aeb-0700-4b60-950d-ffdce7bf69bc/).

-- Images used in this project are collected from [Unsplash](https://unsplash.com/).
+- Images used in this project were collected from [Unsplash](https://unsplash.com/).